 In this pilot project Eneco, CertiQ and FlexiDAO are investigating how data related to electricity production and consumption from different systems can be combined.
 They are also looking at how time-based green power certification can be integrated into the existing legal system of GoOs.

 The project is one of six global projects testing the possibilities of time-based green power which are included in the Report.
 This is part of EnergyTag: an energy industry initiative in which over 100companies, governments and NGOs work together to create a more transparent certification system that better reflects the increase in the supply of weather-dependent solar and wind power.
 The goal is to accelerate the energy transition by offering certifiable green energy 24/7 and therefore foster a transparent, real decarbonisation of the electrical grid with the aim to mitigate climate change and dramatically reduce air pollution.

 Would you like to be updated with the latest news on this project and many other interesting news regarding the energy transition?
-Subscribe to our newsletter scrolling down at the footer of this page.
+Subscribe to our newsletter.